lightvector/KataGo/docs/GraphSearch.md

 I hope at least some people find this document and explanation of Monte-Carlo Graph Search useful!
 This document still doesn't cover some of the game-specific tricky bits that need to be handled regarding what happens when the game can cycle instead of being only acyclic, such as superko in Go<sup name="footnotesrc4">[4](#footnote4)</sup>, or third-time repetition in Chess.
 But I hope it gives some intuition behind how MCGS works, and what kinds of implementation choices could be interesting to vary and experiment with.

+## Addendum (2024-03-10) - Handling Cycles
+In case it's further also helpful to someone, here's a link to a Google Doc with some thoughts on how to handle N-fold repetition and cycles in games like chess or in general.
+These thoughts are very much not as polished and doing this well may require some game-specific experimentation on heuristics: https://docs.google.com/document/d/1JbxsoMtr7_qAAkfYynAgpvuarMMJycaL5toXdnqVJoo/edit

 <hr>

+## Footnotes
 <a name="footnote1" href="#footnotesrc1">1</a>: It's also common to see code that tracks NxQ instead of Q, i.e. the running *sum* of playout utilities rather than the running average, and only divides by N at the end when querying the utility.
 This leads to a slightly simpler update, but in some cases may make certain lock-free multithreading implementations harder to reason about because it opens the chance for split reads: namely reading N and NxQ that are desynchronized, such that dividing NxQ by N gives a bogus value for Q.

 <a name="footnote2" href="#footnotesrc2">2</a>: In general, $D_{\text{KL}}(Y || X) = E_Y (\log(Y) - \log(X))$ is _"How surprised will I be if Y is true, given I initially believe X?"_.